 The Nest looks like a horror movie, but it’s actually just a boring domestic drama about a father who lies to this family.

-Early on we find out that this isn’t the first time the family has relocated because of the father.
+Early on we find out that the family has relocated a number of times because of the father.
 And it’s clear that Rory is an ambitious man who wouldn’t hesitate to plunk their savings on an expensive lifestyle.
 He spends it on his family at least (he sends his kids to expensive schools, builds a stable, and gives his wife an expensive fur coat), who are unaware of what’s really happening.

 Writer-director Sean Durkin stacks up a series of unpleasant things happening to unpleasant people.
-The period setting and cinematography makes it look like a horror movie, but it isn’t.
+The period setting and cinematography make it look like a horror movie, but it isn’t.

-Rory is a sweet-talking get-rich-quick schemer.
-Allison puts up with it, as you do in a marriage, and has a stack of hidden cash just in case.
+Rory (Jude Law) is a sweet-talking get-rich-quick schemer.
+Allison (Carrie Coon) puts up with it, as you do in a marriage, and has a stack of hidden cash just in case.

-The characters aren’t developed enough to care about.
-Jude Law and Carrie Coon turn in solid performances, but they’re buried underneath a lackluster script.
+The main characters have discernible enough motivations but the stakes aren’t high enough.
+Jude Law and Carrie Coon turn in solid performances for a lackluster script.

 The suspense is how low and how big Rory blows up until his wife finds out.
 His downward spiral isn’t as bad or as desperate as Jude Law’s performance makes it.
 Allison already knows he ain’t shit, so the family being broke isn’t a surprise.
 She’s just waiting for him to realize that this is another failed attempt to appease his ego.